 What impression does your online personality give to potential clients?

-Think that when prospective clients look up your business they’re not just looking at what you do, they’re looking at who you are.
-As professional business photographers we’re often asked what makes the perfect headshot and how important a great headshot is for business.
+When prospective clients look up your business they’re not just looking at what you do, they’re looking at who you are.
+As professional business photographers, we’re often asked what makes the perfect headshot and how important a great headshot is for business.

 So let’s take two similar businesses, same area, same price point.
 Almost identical but for the fact that one supplier has a great looking professional headshot, the other a quick snapshot of themselves.
 A snap that’s been cropped so that the kids are edited out and so now it’s blurry.
 Such an inappropriate headshot may convey unprofessionalism and lead that potential client to opt for the more professional person.
 And it’s for this reason that a great headshot is so important for business.
 It’s the difference between landing that client and not.

-10 – Smile.
+10. Smile.
 You don’t want to appear too serious, corporate portraits have become a lot more relaxed in style but you don’t want to grin like a Cheshire Cat!
-Generally, a relaxed smile (that extends up to your eyes) is the look your going for.
+Generally, a relaxed smile (that extends up to your eyes) is the look you’re going for.
 This is where a great photographer comes in.
-They will put you at ease, make you feel great and capture the best version of you.
+They will put you at ease, make you feel great, and capture the best version of you.